Eight Ways to Protect a Wooden Deck

 Another way to protect your wooden decking is by painting it.
 Painting your decking will prevent the wood from absorbing water when it rains.
 Apart from that, it will also make the decking look beautiful.
 Apply the paint to the decking with a roller or brush

 During winter, ice tends to pile up on deckings.
-To protect your decking, clear away all the ice from your deck.
+To protect your decking, clear away all the ice from its surface.
 You can do that by using an ice melt to dissolve the ice.
 Apply the ice melt before it starts to snow; it will prevent ice from forming.
 You can also apply the ice melt directly on the ice.

-Additionally, when using ice melt on your wooden deck, use a not too harsh type.
+Additionally, when using ice melt on your decking, use a not too harsh type.
 Do not use calcium chloride ice melt on your wood decking as it can damage it.
-Rock salt and magnesium chloride are good ice melt you can use on your wood decking.
+Rock salt and magnesium chloride are good ice melts you can use on your wood decking.
 Ensure you apply the ice melt moderately.

-To protect your wooden deck, ensure you clean the stains immediately.
+To protect your wooden decking, ensure you clean the stains immediately.
 Food stains, grease stains and bird poop can distort the appearance of your decking.
 It would be best if you cleaned the stains immediately when you notice them.
-If you want to get rid of stains on your wood decking, use a mild deck cleaner.
-Avoid using chlorine bleach to remove stains from your deck.
+If you want to get rid of stains on your wood decking, use a mild cleaner.
+Avoid using chlorine bleach to remove stains from your decking.
 Chlorine can remove stains quickly but can damage your decking.

-There are different ways to protect a wooden deck.
+There are different ways to protect wooden decking.
 Remove stains, dirt and fallen leaves from the decking.
-Additionally, you can apply paint, sealers or stains to protect your wooden deck.
+Additionally, you can apply paint, sealers or stains to protect your wooden decking.